hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 #### Deployments

-At the moment all Terraform operations are limited to a single stack.
-In order to run `diff`, `deploy` or `destroy`, a target stack has to be specified.
-A deploy command like `cdktf deploy multiple-stacks-dev` will work and all Terraform operations will run in the folder `cdktf.out/stacks/multiple-stacks-dev`.
+All Terraform operations are currently limited to a single stack, so you must specify a target stack directory to run `diff`, `deploy` or `destroy`.
+CDKTF emits an error if you omit the target stack and run a plain `cdktf deploy`.
+In the future, we plan to add support for deploying all or a subset of stacks.

-Omitting the target stack by running a plain `cdktf deploy` will result in error.
-This will change in future versions, where support for targeting all or a subset of stacks will be added.

 Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/650) if you're interested in this feature.

+To run multiple stacks at once, move them into the same directory and run `cdktf deploy`.
+For example, you could create a combined directory called `multiple-stacks-dev`, run `cdktf deploy multiple-stacks-dev`, and all Terraform operations will run in the folder `cdktf.out/stacks/multiple-stacks-dev`.

 #### Cross Stack References

 Referencing resources from another stack is not yet supported automatically.
-It can be achieved manually by using [Outputs](website/docs/cdktf/concepts/variables-and-outputs.html.md) and the [Remote State data source](https://www.terraform.io/docs/language/state/remote-state-data.html).

-Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/651) if you're interested in this feature.
+You can achieve this with [Outputs](website/docs/cdktf/concepts/variables-and-outputs.html.md) and the [Remote State data source](https://www.terraform.io/docs/language/state/remote-state-data.html).
+Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/651) if you're interested in cross-stack references.